Joe Arridy: Attack

-On August 14, 1936, two girls of the Drain family were attacked while sleeping at home in Pueblo, Colorado.
-Both 15-year-old Dorothy and her 12-year-old sister Barbara Drain were bludgeoned by an intruder with what was believed to be a hatchet.
-Dorothy was also raped; she died from the hatchet attack, while Barbara survived.
+On the evening of August 14, 1936, two girls of the Drain family were attacked while sleeping at home in Pueblo, Colorado.
+An intruder entered the house through the unlocked front door and bludgeoned 15-year-old Dorothy and her 12-year-old sister Barbara Drain with a bladed weapon, believed to be the blunt side of a hatchet.
+Dorothy was also raped; she died from the hatchet attack, while Barbara survived after spending two weeks in a coma.
+Their parents had been out of the house that night while their younger brother, who slept in an adjacent room, was left unharmed.